50 Years of Building Thousands of Beautiful Pools in San Diego ×

 Ideally, you’ll want to give your cast a break from swimming to allow it to dry completely.
 Making sure to only swim every other day also gives your skin some time to rest.
 On your off days, you can still enjoy spending time by the pool as you soak up the sunshine on the deck.

 Even if you have an injury that requires wearing a cast for a while, the chance to enjoy swimming at home is one of the most appealing aspects of having a pool of your own.
 When you’re ready to build a swimming pool for your family, reach out to the experienced pros at San Diego Pools.
-We’re the award-winning swimming pool contractor San Diego families and businesses have trusted for more than four decades.
+As trusted pool builders San Diego and an award-winning swimming pool contractor, we’ve been relied on by families and businesses for more than four decades.
 Give us a call today to learn how we can help you create the perfect design with just the right features that make your pool the one you’ve always dreamed of.